What’s the Best Trade to Learn for You?

 Carpenter

-There are several carpentry courses such as a Level 2 Diploma in Bench Joinery or a Level 2 r 3 Diploma in Carpentry and Joinery.
+There are several carpentry courses such as a Level 2 Diploma in Bench Joinery or a Level 2 or 3 Diploma in Carpentry and Joinery.
 Alternatively, an apprenticeship is another option for becoming a qualified carpenter.

 Tiler

-Tilers, like many other trades, are currently very high in demand.
+Tilers, like many other trades, are currently in high demand.
 If you like attention to detail, if you're creative-minded, and if you're organised, then tiling may be the right line of work for you.
 Tiling gives you the opportunity to work with different materials such as ceramics, granite, marble, slate, and more.

 Beginners usually start at around £18,000 per year, and experienced professionals can earn up to around £36,000.